stripe/stripe-react-native/docs/set-up-future-payments.md

   // ...

   const handleRecoveryFlow = async () => {
-    try {
-      const paymentIntent = await retrievePaymentIntent(clientSecret);
+    const { paymentIntent, error } = await retrievePaymentIntent(clientSecret);

+    if (error) {
+      Alert.alert(`Error: ${error.code}`, error.message);
+      return;
+    }

     let failureReason = 'Payment failed, try again.'; // Default to a generic error message if (paymentIntent.lastPaymentError.type === 'Card') {
       failureReason = paymentIntent.lastPaymentError.message;
     }

     // If the last payment error is authentication_required allow customer to complete the payment without asking your customers to re-enter their details. if (paymentIntent.lastPaymentError?.code === 'authentication_required') {
       // Allow to complete the payment with the existing PaymentMethod. confirmPayment(paymentIntent.clientSecret, {
         type: 'Card',
         billingDetails,
         paymentMethodId: paymentIntent.lastPaymentError?.paymentMethod.id,
       });
     } else {
       // Collect a new PaymentMethod from the customer...
-      }
-    } catch (error) {
-      Alert.alert(`Error code: ${error.code}`, error.message);
     }
   };